-Looks can be deceiving though, and while the X-T100 shares a design more closely related to the X-T20, many of its internal features are borrowed from the X-A5.
+Looks can be deceiving though, and while the X-T100 shares a design more closely related to the mid-priced X-T20, many of its internal features are actually borrowed from the X-A5.

-While the X-A5 is geared towards more novice users looking for a simple to use camera that delivers noticeably better pictures than their smartphone, the X-T100 is that next small step up.
-With a built-in viewfinder, and offering a greater degree of control than the X-A5, the X-T100 is designed to appeal to those looking to get a bit more creative with their photography.
+While the X-A5 is geared towards more novice users looking for a simple to use camera that delivers noticeably better pictures than their smartphone, the X-T100 is that next small step up the ladder.
+With a built-in electronic viewfinder, and offering a greater degree of control than the more basic X-A5, the X-T100 is designed to appeal to those looking to get a bit more creative with their photography.

 - 24.2MP APS-C CMOS sensor